Konrud/isgerund-issues/.github/ISSUE_TEMPLATE/grammar-suggestion.md

 [e.g. gerund, infinitive, infinitive with `to`]

 **Examples**
-Each example should be on the new line:
+Each example should be on a new line:
 1. _first example_
 2. _second example_